faisalnksaif/classday-node/README.md

 ClassDay Backend

 How to setup local codebase?
-Create a .env file.
+Create a .env file from env.example
 You can either install mongodb or point to a shared cluster.
-Add firebase admin json file and update it on .env